arashsaffari/queue/README.md

 # Queue Jobs for Codeigniter 4

 Queue Jobs module for CodeIgniter 4 with CLI
+Persistors:
+1. Codeigniter
+    * MySQLi
+    * PDO
+    * PostgreSQL
+    * Oracle
+    * ODBC
+    * ....
+2. PDO (Does not use a codeigniter modeling system and is self-contained)
+3. Redis //TODO: will be added

 **I look forward to every help, further development and recommendation**